sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

 2. Insert Post Script to Case Step

-   If you have created any level of the post script then the layout of case step script:
+   If you have created any level of the post script then the layout of case step table:

    ![][test_post_script_look]